How can we stimulate and measure the effectiveness of

 |Fee members of AESIS & partner networks||295.00||325.00|

-Payment of the participation fee should happen before the conference starts.
+Payment of the participation fee should happen before the seminar starts.
 You will receive an invoice together with the confirmation.
 Payments have to be made in Euro and free of all bank and other charges.
 Personal or company cheques are not accepted.
 All amounts are excluding VAT, if applicable.

 If you are unable to attend the seminar it is permitted to allow someone else to participate in your stead, if the name of the replacement is communicated before the start of the seminar to the organisers.
 Cancellation without cost is possible until 16 August 2018.
 If you cancel After 16 August 2018, we will invoice €75 administration costs.
 After 6 September 2018, you owe us the full amount.